dssg/triage/src/triage/component/results_schema/README.md

 2. Make the desired modifications to [results_schema.schema](schema.py).

-3. From within the results schema directory, autogenerate a migration: `manage alembic revision --autogenerate` - This will look at the difference between your schema definition and the database, and generate a new file in results_schema/alembic/versions/.
+3. From the repo root, autogenerate a migration: `manage alembic revision --autogenerate` - This will look at the difference between your schema definition and the database, and generate a new file in results_schema/alembic/versions/.

 4. Inspect the file generated in step 3 and make sure that the changes it is suggesting make sense.
 Make any modifications you want; the autogenerate functionality is just meant as a guideline.